Bulgwei/CertMangement/README.md

 # CertMangement
-Little Front End to submit/retrieve/Issue and deny certificates/requests written in Powershell v5 allows enrollment control and certificate handling
+Little Front End for ADCS to submit/retrieve/Issue and deny certificates/requests written in Powershell v5 allows enrollment control and certificate handling for ADCS